 In This Section

-Information for Prospective International Students
+Information for Prospective and New International Students

 Explore these topics to learn more:

-- How to Obtain an F-1 Visa
+- F-1 Visa

-- Creating and Mailing the Form I-20
+- SEVIS and Form I-20

 - Required Health Insurance